 - What are your teammates doing?
 After a few bad passes, the pressure can start to build up.
-So, if you know what your teammates are doing, it allows you to make better decisions regarding your passing, your runs, and decision-making.
+So, knowing what your teammates are doing allows you to make better decisions regarding your passing, your runs, and your decision-making.

 - What spaces can you push the ball into?
 Having a defender or two coming towards you can be stressful.
 However, if you have made the appropriate scan and have absorbed where the best spaces are, you can push the ball into those spaces, giving you more time on the ball and helping you stay calm.

 - Do you need to cover or keep pushing?
 Let’s say you made your appropriate scans before receiving the ball, and during your time on the ball, you made the correct pass.
 What comes next?
 Well, if you scan the field correctly, you will know whether or not you should keep attacking with your team or if you need to provide cover.